Our Mission: Our mission is to find the cure for Rett Syndrome.

 OUR GOAL: Raise money to increase public awareness of Rett Syndrome, fund research for treatment and, ultimately, a cure.

-OUR BACKGROUND: Samantha was diagnosed with Rett Syndrome at age 3 ½.
-While most children are learning their colors and shapes, Samantha was seeing medical specialists at The Blue Bird Circle Rett Center of Baylor College.
-Samantha is a high functioning girl with Rett Syndrome and Samantha is seizure free for the most part, though she cannot speak and has developed the hallmark repetitive hand wringing.
-Samantha is 17 years old and lives with her parents John and Kathy, and her two brothers, Julian (19) and Jacob (14), in Alamo.
-Samantha has a smile that will light up a room and an innate fighting spirit.
-She is an active and very social little girl who can run, skip and jump.
-Samantha receives physical, occupational and speech therapy through her school and also participates in music therapy, dance therapy, special needs soccer and basketball to increase the quality of her and her family’s lives.
-Samantha is a very special girl taking on great challenges!
+Samantha was diagnosed with Rett Syndrome at age 3 ½.
+While most children at that age are learning their colors and shapes, Samantha was seeing medical professionals all over the country to seek the best care.
+Samantha is considered a high functioning young woman on the Rett Syndrome spectrum and continues to thankfully be seizure free.
+Though Samantha cannot speak, she is still very attentive to everything and everyone around her.
+Samantha has the hallmark repetitive hand wringing, which has gotten better over time.
+Samantha is now 18 years old and lives with her parents John and Kathy, and youngest brother, Jacob (16), in Alamo, while her older brother Julian (21) is attending Santa Clara University.
+Samantha has an infectious smile that will light up a room – and an innate fighting spirit!
+She is an active and very social young woman who loves to play basketball and attend therapy horse riding lessons.
+Samantha receives physical, occupational and speech therapy through her school and participates in music therapy, dance therapy!